koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 #### Story 1

-The descheduler evicts the Pods through the Eviction API, and lots of pods may be migrated to the same node by the Migration Controller at the same time.
-This may cause an increase in the CPU and network pressure of the node, thereby affecting the stability of other Pods on the node.
+The descheduler evicts Pods with different priorities, and the importance of high priority Pods is also high.
+Therefore, The cost of migrating high priority Pods is greater than that of low priority Pods.
+So users expect low-priority Pods to be executed first to minimize migration costs.

 #### Story 2

-Multiple pods of the same workload may be simultaneously evicted by the descheduler.
-If these PodMigrationJobs are executed simultaneously, it may cause the number of workload replicas to fall below the watermark, thereby affecting the stability of the application.
+Multiple Pods of different workloads may be simultaneously evicted by the descheduler.
+We hope that the migrated Pods can be dispersed across different workloads (like deployments) as much as possible, in order to avoid a decrease in service availability caused by the migration process.

 #### Story 3

-Multiple pods in the same job are evicted.
-If the interval between these pods' migration start time is too long, it will result in an increase in the completion time of the entire job.
+Multiple Pods in different jobs are evicted.
+We should migrate all Pods from one job at a time and process different jobs in sequence to avoid a thundering herd effect.

 ### Pod Migration Job CRD Field

 In order to support the above user stories, we add some fileds in Custom Resource Definition(CRD) `PodMigrationJob`.

+We can use `PriorityClassName` and `Priority` fields to customize the priority of migration tasks, if we want a migration priority that is different from the pod priority.

 #### Migration Job Spec